Book Manager/Advertising Consultant (Former Employee) – Salt Lake City, UT – May 29, 2014

 It is really easy to anonymously write a negative review about a company who terminated an individual because the individual was not what they made themselves to be when they interviewed.
 You, anonymous reviewer, are probably a good first date but horrible in a relationship because you don't listen and then complain when the other person holds you to the expectations that they told you they would.
 How about taking responsibility for your own choices instead of always being the victim, you probably said you were a good sales person and obviously that wasn't the case.

-If anyone works hard and can sell an easy to sell product this company is the right company and from what Imore... understand things are getting better.
+If anyone works hard and can sell an easy to sell product this company is the right company and frommore... what I understand things are getting better.
 When I was there they paid up to 30% commission on new sales, from what my contacts there still tell me know they pay up to 50% on those same accounts.

 TLP please come to Indiana so I can work for you again!!less